jamesbowman/gd2-lib/README.md

 This has enough range for displays up to 2048x2048.

+If you don't need subpixel precision, then you can use a precision of zero:

+    GD.VertexFormat(0); // integer coordinates
+    GD.Vertex2f(x, y);

 **My JPEG does not load!**

 First, filenames on the microSD must not be too long.
 They have to